redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/list-binding.md

 ## Description

-You can use `odo list binding` to list all the Service Bindings declared in the current namespace and, if present, in the Devfile of the curretn directory.
+You can use `odo list binding` to list all the Service Bindings declared in the current namespace and, if present, in the Devfile of the current directory.

 This command supports the service bindings added with the command `odo add binding` and bindings added manually to the Devfile, using a `ServiceBinding` resource from one of these apiVersion:
 - `binding.operators.coreos.com/v1alpha1`
 - `servicebinding.io/v1alpha3`

+The name of the service binding is prefixed with `*` when the service binding is declared in the Devfile.

+To get more information about a specific service binding, you can run the command `odo describe binding --name <name>` (see [`odo describe binding` command reference](./describe-binding.md)).

 ## Running the Command